raqueladaia/LUPE_RASO_version/README.md

 - Consider using a machine with more RAM for very large datasets

 ### Feature extraction errors
-- Ensure your DLC CSV files have the correct format (multi-level headers)
+- Ensure your DLC files have the correct format (multi-level headers)
 - Check that likelihood threshold is appropriate (default: 0.1)
 - Verify the CSV files contain data for all expected keypoints

 ### Classification produces unexpected results
 - Check that you're using the correct A-SOiD model for your data
-- Verify your DLC CSV files are from the same camera setup as the training data
+- Verify your DLC files are from the same camera setup as the training data
 - Ensure the framerate setting matches your video framerate (default: 60 fps)

 ### Memory errors